Larry Parks: Leading man

-When Columbia was preparing a screen biography of Al Jolson, many big-name stars were considered for the title role, including James Cagney and Danny Thomas (both of whom turned it down), but resident contractee Larry Parks was reportedly the first actor to be interviewed.
+In November 1944 Columbia was preparing a screen biography of Al Jolson, and Larry Parks was the first actor tested for The Story of Jolson, as the project was then titled.
+Then the studio considered or tested dozens of other candidates – including James Cagney and Danny Thomas, both of whom declined – until, as Parks recalled, "someone said 'Let's test that first guy again.'
+I had the dubious honor of making the first and last tests for the role."
 Parks impressed the producers and won the role.
 At the age of 31, his performance in The Jolson Story (1946) earned him an Academy Award nomination for Best Actor.